Lisgevan/TheOdinProject/README.md

 # TheOdinProject

-Files, exercises and project while taking the courses at "The Odin Project".
+Files, exercises and projects while taking the courses at "The Odin Project".